typelead/eta-hackage/README.md

-# ETA Hackage
+# Eta Hackage

 [![Build Status](https://travis-ci.org/typelead/eta-hackage.svg?branch=master)](https://travis-ci.org/typelead/eta-hackage)

-This repository contains a set of patches for particular packages from Hackage that cannot be built out-of-the-box with ETA/EPM.
-To install the listed packages here, you have to use `epm` executable.
-To install a package, you have to do:
+This repository contains a set of patches for particular packages from Hackage that cannot be built out-of-the-box with `epm`.
+To install a package, you have to run the following command:

 ``` haskell
 epm install <package-name>